 Are you interested in becoming a solicitor, with or without a legal background?
 Would you like to skip all those years and expenses it takes to get a traditional legal degree?
-Would you like to be able to study and pass a law exam in a way that suits your life and environment?
+Would you like to be able to study and pass the SQE exam in a way that suits your life and environment?

 We can help you to achieve your goal of qualifying as a solicitor of England and Wales!